Instructors Corner

 SELECTION

-The selection process ensures the right person is placed in the right role.
-Without this step, you risk assigning individuals to a role who aren’t prepared and ultimately cannot meet or maintain operational standards.
+Selection ensures the right person is placed in the right role.
+Without this step, you risk assigning individuals who cannot meet or maintain operational standards.

 When we choose the right people through proper selection and then invest in their growth through structured training, we build teams that are capable, confident, and ready for the mission.
 Anything less is a gamble with safety and success.